withastro/astro/CONTRIBUTING.md

 - `src/`: Astro source
   - `@types/`: TypeScript types.
 These are centralized to cut down on circular dependencies
   - `cli/`: Code that powers the `astro` CLI command
   - `core/`: Code that executes **in the top-level scope** (in Node).
-Within, you’ll find code that powers the `astro build` and `astro dev` commands, as well as top-level SSR code.
+Within, you'll find code that powers the `astro build` and `astro dev` commands, as well as top-level SSR code.
   - `runtime/`: Code that executes **in different scopes** (i.e. not in a pure Node context).
-You’ll have to think about code differently here.
+You'll have to think about code differently here.
-    - `client/`: Code that executes **in the browser.** Astro’s partial hydration code lives here, and only browser-compatible code can be used.
+    - `client/`: Code that executes **in the browser.** Astro's partial hydration code lives here, and only browser-compatible code can be used.
-    - `server/`: Code that executes **inside Vite’s SSR.** Though this is a Node environment inside, this will be executed independently from `core/` and may have to be structured differently.
+    - `server/`: Code that executes **inside Vite's SSR.** Though this is a Node environment inside, this will be executed independently from `core/` and may have to be structured differently.
   - `vite-plugin-*/`: Any Vite plugins that Astro needs to run.
-For the most part, these also execute within Vite similar to `src/runtime/server/`, but it’s also helpful to think about them as independent modules. _Note: at the moment these are internal while they’re in development_
+For the most part, these also execute within Vite similar to `src/runtime/server/`, but it's also helpful to think about them as independent modules. _Note: at the moment these are internal while they're in development_

 ### Thinking about SSR